Kimberley Crossman

 Kimberley Frances Crossman (born 1990) is a New Zealand-born American actress, author, presenter, producer, writer, director, dancer, stand-up comedian and cheerleader who is best known for her role as Sophie McKay on the New Zealand soap opera Shortland Street.

 Early life

 In 2006 she was Deputy Head Girl at Diocesan School for Girls in Epsom, Auckland.

 Cheerleading/Dance

 In 2006 she danced at the Royal New Zealand Ballet's season of Giselle.

-She was captain of the Total Cheerleading Senior Elite team in 2005 when they toured the United States and came 6th in the The Cheerleading Worlds.
+She was captain of the Total Cheerleading Senior Elite team in 2005 when they toured the United States and came 6th in The Cheerleading Worlds.

 In 2008, Crossman was part of 'Dziah 2 Dream', a 10-week program run by Dziah.

-In March 2008, she travelled around the United States of America with the Total Cheerleading Senior Elite team and competed in the World Cheerleading Championships.
-She trained all year round and competed in America and Australia, as well as in a few New Zealand competitions.
-In early 2008 the TCSE team took out the Down Under Spirit Championships in the Gold coast.

 Acting

 In January 2007, she started her role as Sophie McKay on New Zealand's best known and longest running show Shortland Street.
 In March 2011 Crossman left Shortland Street.

 In October 2006, fans on Shortland Street fansite StreetTalk voted Crossman as Best rising star, and runner up for Hottest female.

 In 2008, Crossman featured as Kerry Post in Beyond Belief, a short film in the 2008 48HOURS filmmaking competition, which was made by her former Shortland Street co-star Johnny Barker and also featured another of her fellow Shortland Street co-stars, Will Hall (aka Dr. Kip Denton).

 She has also featured in the special Nickelodeon Kids' Choice Awards programme in New Zealand.

 Crossman starred as Stacey on the TVNZ2 show Step Dave which launched on TV2 on 11 February 2014.
 She co-starred with Kate Elliott in the horror Heavy metal comedy film Deathgasm and also appeared in the Three sketch comedy Funny Girls.

 In October 2018, Crossman was announced to co-star in The Middle spin-off, Sue Sue in the City, however development of the series was cancelled the next month.